Merri Creek Trail: History

+Setting

-The route is now sealed for its entirety, with the last unsealed sections replaced in 2008.
-Along the way it passes by CERES, the Brunswick velodrome and the Coburg Lake park.
+The route is now sealed along its entirety, with the last unsealed sections replaced in 2008.
+Along the way it passes CERES, the Brunswick velodrome and the Coburg Lake park.

-At the Western Ring Road Trail, heading west will lead you to the Moonee Ponds Creek Trail, Brimbank Park and the Maribyrnong River Trail.
+The Merri Creek Trail starts at Dights Falls and follows the Merri Creek until it meets the Western Ring Road Trail.
+Heading west leads to the Moonee Ponds Creek Trail, Brimbank Park and the Maribyrnong River Trail.
 La Trobe University Bundoora campus can be accessed by following the trail east.